 Third Grade Building Projects!

-To complement their academic work, students undertake a building project, putting their new knowledge to the test.
+As an experiential part of their academic work, third grade students undertake a building project, putting their new knowledge to the test.
 Here is pictured a wooden composter.

 The beehive pictured here is a traditional design called a top-bar beehive, and was presented as a gift to farmers Frank Hunter and Kim Peavey of Hillside Springs Farm in Westmoreland in appreciation for all the time the third grade class spent at their farm.
 A second beehive was a gift to our Nursery-Kindergarten.